Communication privacy management theory: Boundary turbulence

 Often, boundaries are not coordinated as well as they should be to maintain the level of privacy or exposure desired by owners – this leads to problems known as boundary turbulence.
 The coordination of shared boundaries is key to avoiding over-sharing.
 When the boundaries are unclear, owners may come into conflict with one another.
 Turbulence among co-owners is caused when rules are not mutually understood by co-owners and when the management of private information comes into conflict with the expectations each owner had, which can happen for a number of reasons.

 Boundary turbulence can be caused by mistakes, such as an uninvited party overhearing private information (causing weak boundary linkage) or a disclosure an owner might make under the influence of alcohol or other drugs.
 Disclosure to a new party was not the intent, but, when it happens, other co-owners can feel that their expectations of maintaining boundaries have been violated.

 In addition, boundary turbulence occurs when a co-owner intentionally breaks the coordinated boundary of privacy to disclose private information.
 An example of such intentional disclosure would be a daughter revealing to a doctor that her father is indeed an active smoker when the father has told the doctor that he no longer smokes after his heart surgery.
 The daughter in this case must weigh the risks of breaking the family privacy boundary against the benefits of the doctor being better informed of her father's condition.

 Lastly, boundary turbulence can also occur when there have not been pre-existing rules for a situation.
 For example, with the emergence of social media and, in particular, Facebook, boundary rules had not been established.
 As parents began to join Facebook and "friend" their children, the children felt turbulence.
 There was a perception of privacy invasion between the parent-child relationship.

 In cases of boundary turbulence, co-owners of information can feel that their expectations have been violated and lose trust in other co-owners.
 In these cases, the goal of each party is to reduce turbulence by reestablishing and coordinating boundaries.
-Turbulence doesn't always have a negative outcome, there has been studies which show that turbulence within relationships can lead to stronger and improved relationships.
+Turbulence does not always have a negative outcome, there has been studies which show that turbulence within relationships can lead to stronger and improved relationships.
 Boundary violations and boundary turbulence can be used as a learning opportunity for individuals to renegotiate existing boundaries or better form new boundaries in similar situations.
 Boundary turbulence is experienced differently by each individual, and reactions to violations can depend on how many new boundary linkages are created and how many new people the private information reaches.
 These factors can determine whether boundary turbulence can cause distress to a relationship or be a learning experience.